 PHP SDK

-Welcome to the developer documentation for the Kameleoon PHP SDK!
-Our SDK helps you run experiments and activate feature flags on your back-end PHP server.
-Integrating our SDK into your web-application is easy, and its footprint (in terms of memory and network usage) is low.
+With the PHP SDK, you can run experiments and activate feature flags on your back-end PHP server.
+Integrating our SDK into your web-application is easy, and its footprint ( memory and network usage) is low.

 Getting started